 What is Digital Smile Design?

-Digital Smile Design (DSD) is the use of digital images and computer-based manipulation to demonstrate possible changes to the smile and specifically to the position, size, shape and colour of the teeth and gums.
-It is a comprehensive cosmetic dental planning tool that uses digital calibration to known dimensions in the mouth in order to guide the placement of wax during the planning/blueprint or diagnostic wax-up stage.
+Digital Smile Design (DSD) is the use of digital images and computer-based manipulation to demonstrate possible changes to the smile and, specifically, to the position, size, shape, and colour of the teeth and gums.
+It is a comprehensive cosmetic dental planning tool that uses digital calibration to known dimensions in the mouth to guide the placement of wax during the planning/blueprint or diagnostic wax-up stage.
 It is then this diagnostic wax-up that is “test-driven” in your mouth before the final smile is delivered.

 This is a technique coined and pioneered by Dr. Christian Coachman, DDS, CDT.

 Note: The page is in Portuguese, but do look at the photographs!

 Cosmetic dentistry is the branch of restorative dentistry that strives to improve teeth and smiles to a level reflecting beauty, harmony, and natural symmetry.
 It is the art of designing a tooth or smile to mimic nature.
 The sine qua non of cosmetic dentistry is to produce restorations unnoticed by the eye.

 Success in cosmetic dentistry is achieved not only by modifying the white esthetics (i.e. the teeth), but also, in some cases, the pink esthetics (i.e. the gums).
 Cosmetic dentistry sometimes conducts a coordinated dance between dental specialties in the reconstruction of a case.
 Often, bone grafting and gum grafting are prescribed in conjunction with implants to replace a missing tooth.
 Orthodontics or braces are often needed to move teeth to a better positioning for more predictable esthetics and function before veneers, crowns, or bridges are added to the mix.